microsoft/TypeScript-Handbook/pages/Type Inference.md

 };
 ```

-Here, Typescript type checker used the type of the `Window.onmousedown` function to infer the type of the function expression on the right hand side of the assignment.
+Here, the Typescript type checker used the type of the `Window.onmousedown` function to infer the type of the function expression on the right hand side of the assignment.
 When it did so, it was able to infer the [type](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) of the `mouseEvent` parameter, which does contain a `button` property, but not a `kangaroo` property.

 Typescript is smart enough to infer the type of things in other contexts as well: